levelspend/levelspend.github.io/README.md

 ## Use it

-**[Open the tool](https://levelspend.github.io/)** in your browser, or download `index.html` and open it locally — it is one self-contained file with no dependencies, no server, and no build step.
+**[Open the tool](https://levelspend.github.io/)** in your browser, or download `index.html` and open it locally.
+It is one self-contained file with no dependencies, no server, and no build step.
 Nothing you enter leaves your browser; there is no tracking, storage, or network activity of any kind.
 Step-by-step instructions for both working and retired users are at the bottom